French presidential frontrunner Fillon under pressure over healthcare

 France's healthcare system is financed by taxes collected from workers and employers; the social security system reimburses the cost of most medicines, doctors' fees and treatments.

-(Additional reporting by Marine Pennetier, and Sophie Louet; Editing by Kevin Liffey)
+Additional reporting by Marine Pennetier, Sophie Louet, Simon Carraud and John Irish; Editing by Angus MacSwan